-The location of Amboseli National Park is probably its biggest attraction.
+The location of Amboseli National Park makes it a huge attraction for Kenya safari holiday.
 The whole park is overlooked by the world famous views of Mount Kilimanjaro.
 Kilimanjaro is undoubtedly best seen at dusk or dawn when low hanging clouds thin out to reveal the iced summit of this continent’s highest mountain.
 This backdrop has contributed to this park being amongst the most visited in Kenya, which has brought its own drawbacks .
 Years of tourism and off-road excursions have impacted on the park making it appear rather dusty, overused and eroded.
 A program to improve access with new roads and a much tougher stance taken against off-roading are gradually remedying the situation.

-Lake Amboseli, after which the park is named, is usually a dull looking crusted stretch of volcanic soil.
+Lake Amboseli, after which the Kenyan National Park is named, is usually a dull looking crusted stretch of volcanic soil.
 Even during the wettest years its depth rarely exceeds 50cms and would not merit a mention were it not for the spectacular mirage of a shimmering ghost lake it creates making the horizon appear fluid.
 The parched dry lake bed is offset by the contrasting lush green vegetation in the marsh and swamp areas which are created by underground springs rising to the surface through the porous soil.
 High doses of toxic salts from a raised water table are partially responsible for the decline in the number of acacias that used to tower around the marsh area, a decline that had previously been totally blamed on Elephants stripping the bark for food.

 The park’s open landscape is home to large herds of elephants whose population is one of the few in Africa that has been spared the butchery of poachers.
 Elephant numbers are now well over 1000 and they live in their natural social structures of matriarchal families and bull elephant groups.
 Predators in the park include hyenas, jackals; lions, leopards and cheetahs.
 Birdlife in abundance flourishes particularly in the marshes and swamps.
 Over 420 species have been counted within the park as a whole including 6 species of vulture, 12 species of heron and 10 varieties of eagle.